 - 3 bay leaves

 - 1 tablespoon canola oil

 - Marinate the chicken in soy sauce, vinegar, garlic and pepper in a non-reactive bowl, for 30 minutes to 1 hour, rotating at least once.
 If you can marinate overnight, even better.

 - Place the chicken, marinade, bay leaves and chili (if using) in a deep sided sauté pan and place over medium heat.

 - When the sauce begins to bubble, turn the chicken and cook until the meat is nearly cooked through, about 15 minutes.

-- Transfer the sauce to a bowl, add oil to the pan, and brown the chicken and pork on all sides, working in batches.
+- Transfer the sauce to a bowl, add oil to the pan, and brown the chicken on all sides, working in batches.